jobatabs/daylog/README.md

 # daylog

-daylog is a small script that saves logs into their own little transportable files, which can be used to log progress, make notes, even keep a diary!
-(If one would want to keep a diary through the terminal)
+daylog is a small script that saves logs into their own little transportable files, which can be used to log progress, make notes, even keep a diary! (if one would want to keep a diary through the terminal)

 Licensed under MIT.